 We found that when all observers were correct about an image, they had an average answer time of 4.15 seconds and when wrong, a time of 3.98 seconds as seen in Figure 3.Our two-sample t-test showed this difference to not be statistically significant with a p-value of 0.341.
-We found that the “data quality” of 20x20m plots where all observers were wrong, was on average 68.7% and where all observers were correct 71.7%.
+We found that the data quality (see chapter 3 for definition) of 20x20m plots where all observers were wrong, was on average 68.7% and where all observers were correct 71.7%.